-Bria of Palos Hills is a 177-certified bed Medicare/Medicaid-participating for-profit nursing facility providing services to residents of Palos Hills and Cook County, Illinois.
+Bria of Palos Hills is a very large facility.
+The center is a for-profit 177-certified bed Medicare and Medicaid-participating senior living long-term care facility (not a continuing care retirement community) providing services to Palos Hills and Chicago area residents.
 The facility is located at:

 10426 South Roberts